BCLawLibrary/practical-ai-in-30-days/day-20-more-image-fun-and-putting-everything-together.md

 #### **Overview**:

-Create a children's story with custom illustrations, perfect for sharing with family or friends over the winter break.
+Create a children's story with custom illustrations, perfect for sharing with family or friends any time of year.
 This project combines narrative development, character design, and visual storytelling.

 #### **Workflow Guide**

 1. **Story Development**
     * Start with ChatGPT or Claude to brainstorm story concepts.
     * Consider themes like:
-        * Winter adventures
+        * Seasonal adventures
         * Holiday traditions from different cultures
         * Educational topics made fun
         * Family experiences